 - After-Hours Safety Rides

-Safety at Green River Community College campuses are a concern for all members of the community including students, faculty, staff, and visitors.
+Safety at Green River College campuses are a concern for all members of the community including students, faculty, staff, and visitors.
 The college mission can only be carried out in an environment where each person feels safe.
 Recognizing this Green River leadership has made safety a top priority.

 In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998, the college reports the mandated information about current campus policies concerning safety and security issues, and the required statistics.